ivanbratovic/laebelmaker/README.md

 This will run Black, MyPy and PyLint before commiting.

-You can Laebelmaker package locally in
+You can install the Laebelmaker project locally in [Development Mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html):
-[Development Mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html):
 ```
 python3 -m pip install -e .
 ```
-The package will be installed but will remain editable.
+The project will be installed but will remain editable.